 At present, there is no cure for MCAS.
 Therefore, the aim of treatment is to reduce the severity of symptoms.
 There are two main methods for symptom management, the first is through a self-management approach and the second is through the use of medicinal products.
-Ideally, these two approaches will be combined in order to achieve the best level of control over the symptoms of MCAS.
+Ideally, these two approaches will be combined to achieve the best level of control over the symptoms of MCAS.

 Avoiding triggers is a key part of managing MCAS and relieving symptoms.
-If individuals have been able to identify specific triggers of their symptoms – for example, specific foods or chemicals, exercise or stress – these triggers should be avoided as much as possible to prevent triggering a reaction.
+If individuals have been able to identify specific triggers of their symptoms – for example, specific foods or chemicals, exercise or stress – these triggers should be avoided as much as possible to prevent a reaction.

-This can include specific diets such as low histamine or FODMAPS; controlling blood sugar fluctuations can also be beneficial.
+This can include adopting specific diets such as low histamine or FODMAPS; controlling blood sugar fluctuations can also be beneficial.
 Some people may need to explore a combination of diets depending on their specific triggers, and if this is complicated, seeking help from either a dietician or nutritionist with knowledge of MCAS can be helpful.

 Of course, in many cases MCAS triggers are challenging to identify and new triggers may develop over time.
 Sometimes, it is not always practical or even possible to avoid every trigger all of the time, particularly in public spaces.